kschmeisser/Dates-LabAssignment/README.md

 # Dates-LabAssignment
-Appication Development - CS 3443 Lab 3
+CS 3443 Application Programming - Lab 3

 Take dates from a file and output the dates in a range and test for invalid dates.